mesosphere/dcos-docs-site/pages/services/confluent-zookeeper/2.3.0-4.0.0e/security/index.md

 # DC/OS {{ model.techName }} Security

+- The DC/OS {{ model.techName }} service allows you to create a service account to configure access for {{ model.techName }}.
+The service allows you to create and assign permissions as required for access.

-The DC/OS {{ model.techName }} service supports ZooKeeper's native Kerberos authentication mechanism.
+- The DC/OS {{ model.techName }} service supports {{ model.techShortName}}'s native Kerberos authentication mechanism.
 The service provides automation and orchestration to simplify the usage of these important features, with both [Client-Server](https://cwiki.apache.org/confluence/display/ZOOKEEPER/Client-Server+mutual+authentication) and [Server-Server](https://cwiki.apache.org/confluence/display/ZOOKEEPER/Server-Server+mutual+authentication) mutal authentication supported.

-An overview of the Apache ZooKeeper Kerberos security features can be found [here](https://cwiki.apache.org/confluence/display/ZOOKEEPER/ZooKeeper+and+SASL).
+An overview of the {{ model.techShortName }} Kerberos security features can be found [here](https://cwiki.apache.org/confluence/display/ZOOKEEPER/ZooKeeper+and+SASL).

 *Note*: These security features are only available on DC/OS Enterprise 1.10 and above.

+#include /services/include/service-account.tmpl

+#include /services/include/security-create-permissions.tmpl

 ## Authentication